 13. Replace Fridge Door Seals

 Here’s a trick to try: Grab a dollar bill and close your fridge door on it.
 With the fridge firmly closed, try to pull the dollar bill out.
 If it stays put or is very difficult to get out, you’re good.
-But if it slides out easily, your money is slipping right out of your fridge in the form of energy lost.
+But if it slides out easily, your money is slipping right out of your fridge in the form of energy loss.

 The door seals — or gaskets — on fridges break down over time, usually well before the fridge reaches the end of its useful life.
 To replace the fridge seal, simply order the right gasket for your fridge.
 (You can find the fridge’s model number on the back or inside the door).